Five magnificent websites for intermediate level students of English

 Many of the articles adhere to a similar format and are written in a fairly similar style.
 Moreover, many of the work-related articles have overlapping themes.
 This means that the same vocabulary, phrasal verbs and collocations pop up in different articles.
 Such repetition is certainly not detrimental to a student’s acquisition of the English language.

 When it comes to digital resources and websites for intermediate level students, BBC news articles are a teacher’s dream.
-Students can really find themselves in these articles, and relate their own work-life circumstances to the content.
+Students are invariably able to relate their own work-life circumstances to the content.
 Finally, articles from sections such as BBC future and BBC Tech not only offer students a thorough English language workout, but an intriguing educational experience as well.

 I didn’t discover Psychology Today for its fascinating articles until about six months after I started teaching students online.

-One of the most appealing traits of articles on Psychology Today is that many of them are written in the first person.
+One of the most appealing traits of articles on Psychology Today is that many of them are written in the first person (with 'I').
 This helps students of English to really become engrossed in a writer’s personal experiences and true stories.
 On a similar note, check out this page which details how I write my own texts to inspire students.

 I thoroughly believe in the power of directly transferring sentences which contain the pronoun ‘I’ to one’s individual Word-Phrase Table.
 Ideally, these sentences should contain a target word or phrase to learn.
 However, the Word-Phrase Table can still store sentences which are meaningful for a student without a target word or phrase.

 Articles on Psychology Today can generate fascinating discussion with intermediate level students.
 Some of the first articles I used with students include Azadeh Aalai’s account of quitting social media cold turkey.
 Another article I found is Alex Lickerman’s post about the pros and cons of sticking religiously to routine.